 We will use lecture notes.
 The booklet with the lecture notes will be distributed in the second class.
 The lecture notes contain gaps in material which we will fill out together during class.

 Case Studies (required):

 There will be three case studies for the course.
-They are available for purchase from the NYU bookstore.
+They will be available for purchase from the NYU bookstore as per the class schedule (discussed in class).

 Textbook (recommended, but not required):